jurassicjs/nuxt3-fullstack-tutorial/content/tutorials/deploy-nuxt3-github-actions.md

 A workflow is a document which lists the tasks you'd like to automate.
 In our case, we'll be automating our deployment process.

-You create a workflow by adding a **yaml** file a .github/workflows at the root of your project.
+You create a workflow by adding a **yaml** file in .github/workflows directories at the root of your project.

 So it will look like this.